Pasar al contenido principal Saltar al pie de página del mapa del sitio

 5. Provide HR Support for All Open Enrollment Options

 While many employees want the flexibility of self-service, it's also critical for HR to support employees with questions.
-Employees are more likely to embrace self-service when they know they have access to a team of knowledgeable professionals who can answer questions.
-The following strategies can help companies achieve this balance:
+Employees are more likely to embrace self-service when they know they have access to a team of knowledgeable professionals who can answer their questions.

 • If you have employees on-site, invite insurance carriers/agents to make in-person presentations where employees can ask questions directly

-• Offer virtual drop-in Q&A sessions from insurance carriers or your HR team to address questions from remote or hybrid workers and review plan variations
+• Offer virtual drop-in Q&A sessions from insurance carriers or your HR team to address questions and review plan variations from remote or hybrid workers

 6. Hand Out Printed Materials and Other Resources

 For many companies, open enrollment packets are distributed to all employees during the typical workday or through internal office mail delivery.
 If you have remote or hybrid workers, you must deliver resources via postal mail or email.
 For the former, allocate time for employees to receive the information and create a follow-up process to ensure each employee receives a packet.
-For the latter, you can get the news in your employees' hands faster and save on shipping costs, but some insurance carriers may not have the information in digital form.
+For the latter, you can get the news in your employees' hands faster and save on shipping costs, but be aware, some insurance carriers may not have the information they need available in digital form.

 As such, you may need to create some benefits documents specific to your company and your benefits offerings.
-Producing easy-to-read printed pieces, such as summaries or FAQs, can be helpful when improving open enrollment communication, particularly if you offer information that shows side-by-side comparisons of:

 • Premiums, projected employee contributions, and deductibles